aragon/osx/packages/contracts/README.md

 ## Get Started

-create an `.env` file from the `.env.example` file and put in the Alchemy API key.
-Feel free to add other API keys for the services that you want to use

 Before starting make sure that you have created an `.env` file from the `.env.example` file and filled in the Alchemy API key.
 Feel free to add other API keys for the services that you want to use.
 Now you can get started running your repository locally: